boldandbrad/bgg-ranks/README.md

     bgg-ids:
     - 266192    # BGG id ints
     - 266524
+    - 290448

     ```

-    > BGG ids can be easily stripped from the board game page urls on [boardgamegeek.com](https://boardgamegeek.com)
+    > BGG ids can be easily stripped from the board game or board game expansion page urls on [boardgamegeek.com](https://boardgamegeek.com)

 2. Run the `bgg_ranks.py` script: